 Dr. Derek David Rouch, Chief Technology Officer

 Derek David Rouch is committed to helping students become all they were born to be.
 He lives and breathes education, and has a particular interest in technology’s potential to serve underprivileged communities.
 Over the last 13 years, he has worked in the capacities of paraeducator, secondary math teacher, and school board member—as well as engagement strategist at a large tech startup.
-He is currently the Educational Technology Administrator for Hemet Unified School District.
+He is currently the Chief Technology Officer for Valley Center-Pauma Unified School District.

 Derek began his postsecondary journey studying petroleum engineering at the Colorado School of Mines.
 He later received his master’s degree in digital teaching and learning from Azusa Pacific University.
 He earned his doctorate in education from Vanderbilt University.

 Jobs & Representation